ankitm123/OMphp/README.md

 * To implement - Convention over configurations ()
 * Debating whether to use Active Record Pattern (Eloquent) or Data mapper (Doctrine2).
 Might go with a faster DBAL like PDO (cannot see the point of using the DBAL from doctrine).
+* Defining database class as abstract.
+The reasoning behind this is that database class itself not instantiated, but child classes like MySql are.
+* Might use interface for payment class, this would allow the users to define their own logic.

 ## What I have till now ##
 ### Directory structure ###